 One bird we hadn't seen so far was Arctic Redpoll, and we should really have stopped at the feeders at Birk Husky for these, assuming access would have been OK.
 Instead we moved on to Svanvik, but the feeders here were disappointing - tonnes of seed out but just House Sparrow and Greenfinch, and no redpolls or the expected Red Squirrels.
 Maybe we hit it at the wrong time of day, and early morning probably would have been better.

 So that was the end of Pasvik, from there on it was the drive to Båtsfjord, and no problems crossing the high tundra.
 In poor weather a slow convoy system leaves every couple of hours to get across the mountains, so we were quite lucky really.
-Didn't see much on the drive, and no sign of any roadside Hawk Owl in the Tana Bru area, and the Tana River itself was frozen, so that restricted some potential species.
+Didn't see much on the drive, and no sign of any roadside Hawk Owl in the Tana Bru area, plus the Tana River itself was frozen, so that restricted some potential species.

 Booked into the Polar Hotel, and met Ørjhan from Arctic Tourist just to confirm tomorrows arrangements for the floating hide.
 The bad news was that good numbers of King Eider had left in recent days due to the mild weather, something we'd feared on the drive up, though a few were still around, and in addition we were to meet up at 4.00am, so we really needed to be up at 3.15am.
 With all the travel over the last two days, and with an early start tomorrow, gave looking for the Northern Lights a miss.